-- Supporting the new Yirramboi First Nations Arts Festival, presented in May 2017, an initiative of the City of Melbourne.
+- The Yirramboi First Nations Arts Festival, presented for the first time in May 2017, an initiative of the City of Melbourne.

-- Delivering a capacity building program to promote the work of Victorian Aboriginal fashion designers and provide pathways into the fashion industry.
-This included:
+- A capacity building program to promote the work of First Peoples fashion designers in Victoria and provide pathways into the fashion industry.

-- Enabling two emerging Victorian Aboriginal curators and one Aboriginal exhibition team leader to participate in the Venice Biennale and the Australia Council's Biennale Professional Development program.
+- Participation by two emerging Victorian curators and one exhibition team leader in the Venice Biennale and the Australia Council's Biennale Professional Development program.

-- Supporting the National Indigenous Dance Forum in Melbourne in May 2017, enabling regional Victorians to join 250 Indigenous dancers from across Australia at this key industry event.
+- The National Indigenous Dance Forum in Melbourne in May 2017 and enabling regional Victorians to join 250 First Peoples dancers from across Australia at this key industry event.

-- Supporting a transition of the British Council's Aboriginal and Torres Strait Islander creative leadership program, ACCELERATE, to a Victorian alumni-led program.
+- Transition of the British Council's Aboriginal and Torres Strait Islander creative leadership program, ACCELERATE, to a Victorian alumni-led program.

-- Supporting the public and schools programming associated with the Australian Centre for Contemporary Art's groundbreaking Sovereignty exhibition.
+- The public and schools programming associated with the Australian Centre for Contemporary Art's Sovereignty exhibition.

 A program to commission works on a scale beyond the capacity of existing Creative Victoria programs.
 Commissioned works will be ambitious and groundbreaking, with the power to inspire others, generate widespread audience and community engagement and increase tourism to the state.

-This action has been piloted with the commissioning of the Silo Art Trail in the Wimmera–Mallee region in Victoria's west.
-When complete, the project will create an outdoor art gallery stretching 200km and linking six of the state's smallest towns.
-Artists have been working with locals, including traditional owners, in Brim, Patchewollock, Sheep Hills, Rupanyup and Lascelles to create large-scale silo artworks that celebrate the people and stories of these small communities.
-A silos at Rosebery is scheduled to be completed later in 2017.
+This action was piloted with the commissioning of the Silo Art Trail in the Wimmera–Mallee region in Victoria's west, creating an outdoor art gallery stretching 200km and linking six of the state's smallest towns.
+Artists worked with locals, including traditional owners, in Brim, Patchewollock, Sheep Hills, Rupanyup, Lascelles and Rosebery to create large-scale silo artworks that celebrate the people and stories of these small communities.

-Led by the Yarriambiack Shire Council, this ambitious project involves all three tiers of government and is delivered in partnership with GrainCorp, who have donated the silos and provided technical and safety support.
+Led by the Yarriambiack Shire Council, this ambitious project involved all three tiers of government and was delivered in partnership with GrainCorp, who donated the silos and provided technical and safety support.

-Already attracting tourists and national media attention, with local businesses reporting an upturn, the Silo Art Trail demonstrates that through partnerships with the private sector, local, state and federal governments and artists, works of this scale and ambition can deliver significant outcomes for the community.
+Attracting tourists and national media attention, with local businesses reporting an upturn, the Silo Art Trail demonstrates that through partnerships with the private sector, local, state and federal governments and artists, works of this scale and ambition can deliver significant outcomes.

 Image: Sheep Hills Silo by artist Adnate.
 Photo: Hamish Kirkpatrick